 Today, when the Megillah is read, a great noise erupts every time Haman's name is read out loud.
 Young and old use groggers (noisemakers) to make as much noise as possible.
-It is a day of magic for everyone, not just a dress-up holiday for children.
 Adults are given permission and even commanded to drop heavy responsibilities, and lighten their loads and spirits.
 Put on a wig or outrageous make-up, or wear silly clothes and embrace the child within.
 Allow fantasy to transform reality for a day of utter enjoyment.